-- Open green space is provided within a 500m walkable catchment centrally within PC75, as per Selwyn District Council policy.
-Existing playgrounds in Falcon's Landing and Acland Park are in close proximity to PC75, along with the primary school currently under construction in Acland Park. - Overall, the Plan Change is considered to meet the outcomes of Policy 4.2.10 of the Selwyn District Plan, being close to schools, shops (current and proposed), and recreational facilities.
+- Open green spaces are provided within a 500m walkable catchment within PC78, as per Selwyn District Council policy.
+Existing playgrounds in Acland Park are in close proximity to PC78, along with the primary school currently under construction in Acland Park.
+A green link is proposed connecting to the existing link at the end of Kate Sheppard Drive. - Overall, the Plan Change is considered to meet the outcomes of Policy 4.2.10 of the Selwyn District Plan, being close to schools, shops (current and proposed), and recreational facilities.
 Medical facilities are located within the town centre, but given the growth of the settlement it is likely more medical facilities will establish in local neighbourhood centres (Acland Park, subject to consent).

-DENSITY AND LANDSCAPE CHARACTER
+7 DENSITY AND LANDSCAPE CHARACTER

-- A key consideration of this Plan Change is that PC75 is already 'marked' for future residential development.
-It is only the timing, density, character and rural interfaces which are of issue. - I consider that the proposed Plan Change is consistent with current urban development practice in Rolleston of creating densities of 12hh/ha and greater.
+- 7.1 A key consideration of this Plan Change is that PC78 is already 'marked' for future residential development.
+It is only the timing, density, character and rural interfaces which are of issue. - 7.2 I consider that the proposed Plan Change is consistent with current urban development practice in Rolleston of creating densities of 12hh/ha and greater.
 I am supportive of this approach in Rolleston, having worked on Acland Park and seen the variation and diversity of lot sizes allowing a wider demographic entry into the housing market.
 In Acland Park a mix of Small Lot Residential, comprehensive lots and 3 super lots were developed to provide a range of house types and house prices.